sel3ne/ecosim/README.md

 # ecosim
-Economy simulation game:
-There are different ressources availible (Food, Gold, etc).
-Human carrie them arround from different buildings.
+Economy simulation game: There are different resources available (Food, Gold, etc).
+Humans carry them around from the buildings.
 The ressources can only be collected at the right places, according to the map.

 ## Arch Linux